 Our financial results continue to be significantly impacted by the COVID-19 pandemic.
 Due to the severity and scope of the pandemic, the pace at which governmental and private travel restrictions and public concerns about public gathering will ease, the rate at which historically large increases of unemployment rates will decrease, and the speed with which the economy recovers are all factors that impacted our financial results.
 In addition, our financial results were impacted due to the winding down our Rich Dad brand and other matters as disclosed in the litigation section of Note 16 "Commitments and Contingencies" in the Notes to Consolidated Financial Statements.

-Our Results of Operations for the three months ended March 31, 2023 and 2022 were as follows (dollars in thousands):
+Our Results of Operations in 2023 and 2022 were as follows (dollars in thousands):